sylikc/jpegview/readme.txt

 Debug version:
-Before compiling the debug version for the first time, copy the five files included in this distribution from JPEGView\Release to JPEGView\Debug
+Before compiling the debug version for the first time, copy the files included in this distribution from JPEGView\Release to JPEGView\Debug